dhelekal/BASSGWAS/docs/tutorial.md

 The toy dataset contains two variant grouping files:

--   `locus_groups.R` which groups unitigs by annotations of the loci they map to
+-   `locus_groups.R` groups unitigs by annotations of the loci they map to.
--   `position_groups.R` which groups unitigs by genomic position using 250bp overlapping windows spaced 125bp apart.
+-   `position_groups.R` groups unitigs by genomic position, using 250bp
+    overlapping windows spaced 125bp apart.

 <!-- -->